(Photo Credit: Bococaland.com)

 I believe there’s always some kind of way, somehow, to make things happen if you really want them.
 Maybe that’s true.
 Maybe that’s a foolish belief.
 But the truth is, I didn’t know how much I really wanted school, anyway.

 I stayed in California for the rest of the month.
 I did a day on Skating with the Stars.
-(I drove all day, and everybody lived!)
+(I even drove (a huge vehicle!) all day… and everybody lived!)

 This is where we’ll pick up next time.